JediChou/jedi-md-book/01-StudyNote/SelfStudy-20191105.md

     * A woman with a rare genetic mutation that has protected her from dementia
     * A new book on cannibalism in the 1921 Soviet famine
     * I don't do riddles, Candidate, Faust
-  * reading: Canary, curious, Converge
+  * reading: Canary, curious, Converge, reinvent

 * [JRuby](https://www.jruby.org/)